PedrosaFelipe/DS-Producao/README.md

 My final choice of model was XGBoost.

-ML step may be the most interesting setp.
+ML step may be the most interesting step.
 There is were the 'magic' happens.
 Well, I tested four (4) Machine Learning Algoritms: Linear Regression, Lasso Regression, Random Forest Regressor and a XGBoost Regressor.
 The metrics applied to measure the performance of the algorithms were MAE, MAPE and RMSE.

 So, the results from these metrics can be seen in the table below: